On the Historical Unity of Russians and Ukrainians: Follow-ups

-Plokhiy recalled that in 1922, Lenin took away even formal independence from Ukraine by integrating it into the Soviet Union.
+Plokhiy recalled that Lenin invaded Ukraine and then took away even formal independence from Ukraine by integrating it into the Soviet Union in 1922.

 The article "The Advance of Russia and of a New World" by Petr Akopov was briefly published in several Russian state news sites on 26 February 2022, two days after Russian forces openly invaded Ukrainian-controlled territory, but was soon deleted.
-Its original publication on RIA News at precisely 8:00 a.m. suggests it may have been automatically published by mistake.
+Its original publication on RIA Novosti at precisely 8:00 a.m. suggests it may have been automatically published by mistake.
 The article celebrates the "gathering the Russian world, the Russian people together—in its entirety of Great Russians, Belarusians and Little Russians", and Vladimir Putin's historic responsibility for "resolution of the Ukrainian question".

-The same state-owned RIA News published another article in April 2022, this time without any backtracking.
-Titled "What Russia should do with Ukraine", the article openly accused the entire Ukrainian nation of being Nazis who must wiped out and in some cases re-educated.
+The same state-owned RIA Novosti published another article in April 2022, this time without any backtracking.
+Titled "What Russia Should Do with Ukraine", the article openly accused the entire Ukrainian nation of being Nazis who must be wiped out and in some cases re-educated.

 On 29 March 2022, Rossiyskaya Gazeta, the official government gazette of the Russian government, published an article that claims that European elites support the Ukrainian Nazis because of their bitterness over the loss in the Second World War.
-According to the article, Ukraine must become a part of Russia, even if Ukrainians are against it.
+The article quotes Ukrainian priest Vasiliy Zenkovskiy, "Ukraine must become a part of Russia, even if Ukrainians are against it".

+The article was also almost simultaneously published in German in journal Osteuropa under the title Über die historische Einheit der Russen und der Ukrainer.
+(Vladimir Putin is fully fluent in written and spoken German).

 Reactions

 Volodymyr Zelenskyy, the president of Ukraine, criticized the essay on 13 July, comparing Putin's view on the brotherhood between the nations with the story of Cain and Abel.
 Former president Petro Poroshenko also sharply criticized the essay, describing it as a counterpart of Hitler's Sudetenland speech.
 Former president of Estonia Toomas Hendrik Ilves similarly likened it to Hitler's 1938 rhetoric justifying the partition of Czechoslovakia.
 Ukraine's envoy to United Nations Sergiy Kyslytsya commented, "fables about the 'one people' ... have been refuted in Donbas battlefields".

 According to the Institute of History of Ukraine, the essay represents the historical views of the Russian Empire.
 The Ukrainian World Congress compares Putin's view of Ukraine "as a non-nation" to that of Joseph Stalin under whose watch at least five million Ukrainians perished during the Holodomor.

 The Carnegie Endowment for International Peace called the essay a "historical, political, and security predicate for invading [Ukraine]".
 The Stockholm Free World Forum senior fellow Anders Åslund branded the essay as "one step short of a declaration of war."
 According to Foreign Policy, the essay is a "key guide to the historical stories that shape Putin's and many Russian's attitudes".
-Historian Timothy Snyder has described Putin's ideas as imperialism.
-British journalist Edward Lucas described it as historical revisionism.
-Other observers have noted that the Russian leadership has a distorted view of modern Ukraine and its history.
+Historian Timothy Snyder described Putin's ideas as imperialism, while British journalist Edward Lucas described the essay as historical revisionism.
+Other observers noted that the Russian leadership at the time had a distorted view of modern Ukraine and its history.